thingweb/thingweb-directory/README.md

 URI Template: /td-lookup/{ep,sem}
 URI Template Parameter:
   lookup-type := {ep, sem, rdf} (Mandatory).
 Used to select the kind of lookup to perform (endpoint or semantic).
 The first type is used to lookup TD’s by endpoint.
 The second type is used to lookup based on SPARQL query or a full text search query.
 The third type is used to lookup the unit values of a given RDF property. ep := Endpoint name (Optional).
 Use for endpoint lookups.
-It is the name given to the TD on registration, and returned in the response content.
-If not specified all TDs are listed, otherwise it is used as a filter. query := SPARQL query encoded as URI.
+It is the name given to the TD on registration (see POST method), and returned in the response content.
+If not specified all TDs are listed, otherwise it is used as a filter.
+Ex.: /td/1a23bc. query := SPARQL query encoded as URI.
 Used for semantic lookups. text := Full text search query.
 Used for semantic lookups. rdf := Complete URI of the property of interest.
 Ex.: http://example.org/lightBrightness, which is constructed by putting together the base URI (http://example.org/) with the name of the property (lightBrightness).